E-commerce

 "It is recommended to provide as much rich product information as possible, without worrying about the exact experiences that will use it."

 Google also indicates that adding structured data for variants can help understand the variations of the same parent product.
-On the Shopify side, the theme and apps may already produce JSON-LD: your role is to keep accurate catalog data in the admin.
+On the Shopify side, the theme and apps can already produce JSON-LD: your role is to keep accurate catalog data in the admin.

 CSV import and export

-• To create new products, the only required column is Title; if you add variants, the Handle column (URL handle) becomes required.
+To create new products, the only required column is Title; if you add variants, the Handle column (URL handle) becomes required.

-• Variant metafields are not supported by the product CSV: bulk changes must be made through the variant bulk editor, as indicated on the same page.
+Option1 name/Option1 value).Variant metafields are not supported by the products CSV: bulk changes are made through the variant bulk editor, as the same page indicates.

 Availability and channels

 After the first save, you can define where the product is sold.
 The Help Center explains that you can include or exclude a product from certain sales channels: a product hidden on a channel does not appear there for customers.
 Common reasons include seasonal products, a temporary stockout, or an exclusive offer on a specific channel.
-For a product accessible only via direct link, the unlisted status is mentioned in the documentation on availability.
+For a product accessible only by direct link, the unlisted status is mentioned in the documentation on availability.

 Archive, delete, reports